-While federal and private loans can pay for your educational expenses, there are times when you may need money outside of school costs.
+While federal and private loans for students can pay for your educational expenses, there are times when you may need money for non-school-related costs.
 Whether it’s an unexpected car repair or a medical bill, emergencies can pop up that are expensive.

-And with a personal loan, you can choose a repayment term that works for you.
-You can stretch your payments over three to five years to make them more manageable.
+Plus, you can choose a repayment term that works for you.
+You can typically stretch your payments over three to five years to make them more manageable.

-But you shouldn’t enter a personal loan without knowing the drawbacks.
-While personal loans do tend to have more advantageous interest rates than credit cards, it’s still a form of debt.
+But you shouldn’t take out a personal loan without knowing the drawbacks.
+While personal loans tend to have more advantageous interest rates than credit cards, they are still a form of debt.
 They cannot be discharged or forgiven.
 And if you miss a payment, you can damage your credit score.

 4. Student credit cards

 A credit card can help build your credit history and come in handy for emergencies.
-And they can be a convenient option for paying for routine purchases like gas or groceries.
+It can also be a convenient option for paying for routine purchases like gas or groceries.
 But getting a credit card as a student can be difficult.

 If you’re still in school and do not have a large enough income on your own, you may be able to get a card if you have a co-signer.
 Or, someone with good credit can add you as an authorized user to their account.

-Credit cards tend to have high interest rates – the average is 15.07% – but you have the potential to earn rewards.
+Credit cards tend to have high interest rates – the average is 16.15% as of Nov.
+2017 – but you have the potential to earn rewards.
 And if you pay off the balance in full every month, you’ll never pay a cent of interest.

 5. Secured credit cards

 If you cannot find a company that will approve you for a regular credit card, you may be eligible for a secured card.
 A secured card is like a credit card with training wheels.